inet-framework/inet/doc/src/users-guide/ch-network-interfaces.rst

 -  *Layer 2 protocol implementation*.
-For some interfaces such as :ned:`PppInterface` this is a single module; for others like Ethernet and Wifi it consists of separate modules for MAC, LLC, and possibly other subcomponents.
+For some interfaces such as :ned:`PppInterface` this is a single module; for others like Ethernet and Wi-Fi it consists of separate modules for MAC, LLC, and possibly other subcomponents.

 -  *PHY model*.
 Some interfaces also contain separate module(s) that